Forbidden courses

-Join courageous academics and leaders to explore the great questions of our time
+Join courageous thinkers and leaders to explore the great questions of our time.

 Why Forbidden Courses?